DomFord/personal-website/content/post/games-of-the-decade/index.md

 *Cities: Skylines* is easily the pinnacle of the citybuilder, citysim genre, having dethroned *Sim City*.
 It has its issues, for sure.
 The lack of mixed-use zoning and the overreliance on car-based travel are disappointing in particular.
 But, working around that—and with the help of a few (hundred) mods—*Cities* offers an unparalleled canvas for painting a city.

 Moments of intense concentration, placing things *just* right, are interspersed with blissful periods of sitting back and just watching the city work.
-Immensely satisfying
+Immensely satisfying, gratifyingly creative and endlessly mesmerising, *Cities* has spent half the decade as one of my most successful tools for relaxation.

 ## *Hellblade: Senua’s Sacrifice*

 ### Ninja Theory, 2017

 Lorem ipsum.

 ## *The Legend of Zelda: Breath of the Wild*